Got a question about using My Community Alert? On this page you’ll find some of our most frequently asked questions.

 No, this is not replacing any Neighbourhood Watch scheme.
 We hope it will complement existing schemes and initiatives.
 My Community Alert is linked to the national Neighbourhood Watch 'Our Watch' system and will improve the way in which police and Watch schemes are able to communicate with and support each other.

-Can I report crime by email?
+Can I report crime or fire by email?

 No, My Community Alert is not intended to receive information to report crimes, you can report a crime by calling 101.
 In an emergency always dial 999.